technomancy/bussard/readme.md

 see upcoming features.
 The [changelog](Changelog.md) lists when recent user-visible changes were added in which releases.

+The [contributing guide](Contributing.md) contains details about the structure of the codebase and how to submit good patches.

 The game will contain programming challenges you must solve in order to proceed.
 (Currently only one is implemented.)
 Eventually the goal is that you will be able to learn it without any (or much) prior programming experience